skindl/TermProject/README.md

 “I think there should be a portal like other student orgs to eventually have any needed private information for active members like being able to sign up for specific events or being able to access a full photo repository.”
 “I want to be able to favorite upcoming events I’m interested in attending and having a personal account will let me keep track of everything.”

+TEAM SPRINT GOALS:

+Streamline site UI design across all site web pages Leverage Agile framework with Scrum to create user authentication with sign up, sign in, and sign out functionality Enable signing in with email and password
+Sign in with existing credentials
+Sign out securely
+Display a welcome message or basic user info when log-in is successful

 BURNDOWN CHART SCREENSHOTS

 DAILY SCRUM EVIDENCE